DiogoP98/Polynomial-Calculator/Trabalho1/README.md

 The program handles 2 types of representations of polynomials: polynomial as an expression and polynomial as a list.
 There are 5 main predicates:

-   * poly2list/2 - transforms a polynomial as an expression into a polynomial as a list, and vice-versa.
+   * poly2list/2 - transforms a polynomial into a list, and vice-versa.

                    ?- poly2list(X,[2,-x]).
                    X = 2-x.